-Under local law, the owner of an SRO multiple-unit dwelling must obtain a "Certification of No Harassment" from HPD before applying to the New York City Department of Buildings (DOB) for a permit to demolish or reconfigure the building.
+Under local law, the owner of an SRO multiple-unit dwelling must obtain a "Certification of No Harassment" from HPD before applying to the New York City Department of Buildings for a permit to demolish or reconfigure the building.
 This process is intended to ensure that the owner did not further its proposed demolition or construction project by harassing tenants into leaving.
 HLD investigates to determine whether harassment occurred during the statutory review period.
 If HPD determines that there is reasonable cause to believe that harassment occurred, an Office of Administrative Trials and Hearings (OATH) hearing is held at which HLD presents HPD's case.
 After the hearing, OATH issues its findings and a recommendation as to whether the Certificate of No Harassment should be granted or denied.
 Upon receiving that recommendation, the Commissioner or the Commissioner's designee issues the final determination.

 A finding of harassment prevents the owner from obtaining a demolition or alteration permit for three years.
 HPD also performs this function for applications filed with respect to property in various special zoning districts, including the Special Clinton Zoning District, Greenpoint-Williamsburg anti-harassment district, the Special West Chelsea District, the Special Hudson Yards District, and a portion of the Special Garment Center District, which are subject to similar provisions (though not limited to SROs) under the Zoning Resolution.
 In those districts, a finding of harassment means that any alteration or demolition must include a set percentage of low-income housing.
+Additionally, CD funds will be used for a limited pilot expansion of the Certificate of No Harassment program to include particular neighborhoods containing buildings with the highest rates of physical distress or ownership changes, or in City-sponsored neighborhood-wide rezoned areas where heightened protection against harassment is essential to equitable development.